ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 Power Hooks are key-value pairs or code blocks with key-value arguments that are passed into your application code by Artisan when your app starts, allowing for settings, text, and logic to be modified on the fly for all user devices without revisioning or updating your application.

-All hooks are created using ArtisanPowerHookManager are automatically registered with the Artisan platform when you connect your device to for the first time.
+All hooks are created using PowerHookManager are automatically registered with the Artisan platform when you connect your device to for the first time.
 The registration process will detect all registered hook keys, and will display all of the hook variables and code blocks for this app in Artisan where they can be edited.
 Values set on hooks on the web will automatically be downloaded by all devices upon app startup, allowing for their usage throughout your system code.

 ###Power Hook Variables